urbit/urbit.org-reloaded/content/grants/speech-recognition.md

 ## About Me

 My education is in chemistry and physics.
-For the past year or so I've been working as a backend engineer at a small SF Bay Area startup whose main focus is ASR, alson known as Speech To Text (STT).
+For the past year or so I've been working as a backend engineer at a small SF Bay Area startup whose main focus is ASR, also known as Speech To Text (STT).
 In that time I've contributed infrastructure, ML, and fundamental ASR projects to the company.

 In addition, I've recently been working on an [Urbit apprenticeship](https://github.com/hosted-fornet/crunch) under the supervision of ~timluc-miptev.